Heritage Teaching & Administrative Staff

 Nik Hernandez- Worship Director

 Nikolas Hernandez was born in West Covina, California.
 He moved to Kalispell at the age of two and has lived in the valley ever since.
 As a teenager, he planned to move away, but the more he prayed, the more God made it clear that this was where he was supposed to be.
-Nik is joyously married to his beautiful bride, Michelle, who also teaches at Heritage Academy.
-They have two young boys, Gabriel and Isaiah.
-For the past fifteen years, Nik has been a part of worship ministry both in churches and various interdenominational ministries.
+Nik is joyously married to his beautiful bride, Michelle, who is an integral part of helping him facilitate the fellowship, feasts, and musical training of our student worship team.
+They are blessed with two amazing boys here on earth, and three children who they eagerly await to meet in heaven.
+For the past two decades, Nik has been a part of worship ministry both in churches and various interdenominational ministries.
 He is passionate for youth and adults to grow in ardent worship towards the one true God, Jesus Christ.
 He desires to encourage the students at Heritage to view worship as more than the time spent singing in assembly or church, but as a giving of their whole lives.
-He enjoys long walks on the beach, apologetics and discussing theology over a Reese's peanut butter cup blizzard.
-Nik is an Electrical Apprentice and is currently studying to attain his Journeyman's License.
-He hopes to pursue further education studying History, Government, and eventually attend seminary.
+He enjoys discussing apologetics and theology over a Reese's peanut butter cup blizzard.
+Nik is a Journeyman Electrician, hoping to pursue attending seminary in the future.

 Trina Karow - Elementary Art